theadamrippon/WindowsDualsenseUnreal/README.md

     - Restart the Unreal Engine editor.

 ## Contributions
+Thanks to,

-Thanks to the [DualSense on Windows API](https://github.com/Ohjurot/DualSense-Windows) library, which facilitated the development of this plugin.
+[DualSense on Windows API](https://github.com/Ohjurot/DualSense-Windows) library, which facilitated the development of this plugin.

+[Nielk1 on GIST](https://gist.github.com/Nielk1/6d54cc2c00d2201ccb8c2720ad7538db) code, which facilitated the development of this plugin.

+[DualSenseAPI](https://github.com/BadMagic100/DualSenseAPI/tree/master) library, which facilitated the development of this plugin.

+[flok pydualsense](https://github.com/flok/pydualsense) library, which facilitated the development of this plugin.

 ***

-# Important update for plugin*

 > **UPDATED NOTE (2025-06-04)**
 >